Deals4 min read

 Golf R$469/mo lease, $3,999 dueAWD hot hatch at a competitive monthly

-VW's GTI lease is the performance segment's stealth deal. $329/month for a 241-hp front-wheel-drive hot hatch with DSG transmission is exceptional value.
-The money factor is at buy-rate (0.00092) and the residual is strong at 56%.
+VW's GTI lease is the segment's stealth deal — $329/month for a 241-hp DSG hot hatch is exceptional value, with a buy-rate money factor (0.00092) and a strong 56% residual.

 Hyundai Elantra N / Veloster N